ReMVVM/ReMVVM/README.md

 # Summary

-The big advantages of the concept of *ReMVVM* architecture is great separation between layers.
+*ReMVVM* architecture brings great separation between layers.
 It's clear where to store model data, who and where creates view model and how it's passed to the view.
 It takes the biggest advantages of two different architectures and makes the code readable without introducing any boilerplate.